ubc-library-rc/qgis-walkability/index.md

  </iframe>
 </div>

-Walkability means the ability of spaces to facilitate walking.
+Following the steps on the left, you'll learn to calculate walkability in QGIS.